SPRINGCROFT PRIMARY SCHOOL IS OPEN TO ALL PUPILS

 Finally, before Step 4 begins, the government will complete a review of social distancing and other long-term measures that have been put in place to cut transmission.
 This will inform decisions on the timing and circumstances under which the rules on 1 metre plus, the wearing of face coverings and other measures may be lifted.
 This will also inform guidance on working from home – which should continue wherever possible until this review is complete.

-By Step 4 which will take place no earlier than Monday 21st June 2021, the government hopes to be in a position to remove all legal limits on social contact.
+By Step 4 is scheduled to take place on Monday 19th July 2021, the government hopes to be in a position to remove all legal limits on social contact.

 We hope to reopen remaining premises, including nightclubs, and ease the restrictions on large events and performances that apply in Step 3.
 This will be subject to the results of a scientific Events Research Programme to test the outcome of certain pilot events through the spring and summer, where we will trial the use of testing and other techniques to cut the risk of infection.
 The same Events Research Programme will guide decisions on whether all limits can be removed on weddings and other life events.